 Day traders will want to consider FINVIZ Elite version because it offers real-time data, portfolios, and screener export.
 An annual Elite subscription costs $299.50 per year or you can pay monthly for $39.50 per month.

 FINVIZ lets you choose from 70 different filters, such as dividend yield, industry, target price, net profit margin, and candlestick.
 Even with its free version, you can choose multiple parameters in your search.
 Search results include the stock’s ticker symbol, company name, sector, industry, country, market cap, P/E, price, change, and volume.

 NYSE and AMEX data is at least 20 minutes delayed.
 NASDAQ data is at least 15 minutes delayed.

 Best Free Option : Zacks

-Zacks has the best free stock screener because it offers 96 filters, nine free predefined screens, and a free 30-day trial on its Premium version.
+Zacks has the best free stock screener because it offers 96 filters, nine free predefined screens, and a free 30-day trial of its Zacks Premium version.

-Large number of metrics (even in free version)
+Large number of pre-defined metrics (even in free version)